jcolombo/paymo-api-php/README.md

 - Ability to extend and overload package objects with your own extensions
 - Local file caching to avoid unneeded repeat calls to the API (helping avoid rate limits)
 - Deep logging tools for debugging during integration and development

+## Requirements

+- An active PaymoApp account (www.paymoapp.com)
+- PHP 7.1 or higher
+- Composer (for easy install) or the ability to install from this source

 ## Installation